bitegarden/bitegarden.github.io/_posts/2019-10-20-the-beginning_en.md

 We'll be writing (or at least trying) about:

 \- **Our plugins**: new releases, roadmap, value and proposition.
-This is the best way of being up to date with SonarQube™ plugins.
+This is the best way of being up to date with SonarQube&trade; plugins.

-\- **SonarQube™**: features, releseases, community, plugins...
+\- **SonarQube&trade;**: features, releseases, community, plugins...

 \- **Code Quality**: methodologies, QA teams, tools, DevOps and much more.

-**bitegarden is all about SonarQube™ plugins.
+**bitegarden is all about SonarQube&trade; plugins.
 That's what we do and we are highly trained and specialised.
 That's why we have a vast knownledge of sonar plugins that we want to share with the community.**

-## SonarQube™ Plugins Marketplace
+## SonarQube&trade; Plugins Marketplace

-We also wanted to create a complete and always up-to-date SonarQube™ plugin directory, so all SonarQube™ plugins are available for everyone.
-That was one of our first projects: a SonarQube™ marketplace.
+We also wanted to create a complete and always up-to-date SonarQube&trade; plugin directory, so all SonarQube&trade; plugins are available for everyone.
+That was one of our first projects: a SonarQube&trade; marketplace.

-**You can  setup SonarQube™ update center to use our URL for updates.
-It includes SonarSource/SonarQube™ commercial/community plugins and bitegarden's plugins.**
+**You can  setup SonarQube&trade; update center to use our URL for updates.
+It includes SonarSource/SonarQube&trade; commercial/community plugins and bitegarden's plugins.**

 This is the best way to keep up to date with our plugins (and all the plugins in the marketplace as well).